Making No-Bake Thai Tea Cheesecake is an easy and quick cheesecake recipe with a subtly fragrant, mellow, and creamy Thai tea infusion.

 Can you imagine how much a pound of loose tea leaves is in the package?
 For a cup of Thai iced tea, you need to add about one tablespoon of Thai tea mix.
 There was still a lot of leftovers, so I decided to do a little experiment on infusing Thai tea with desserts.
 The result is a light, subtle flavor that offers an interesting change from your normal recipe.
 More importantly, there is no baking involved.

-What is in Thai Tea?
+What Is in Thai Tea?

 As its name implies, Thai tea originated from Thailand, a country located in Southeast Asia.
 The tea has an orange color and it is usually sweetened with condensed milk and sugar.
 The drink is a combination of black tea leaves with other ingredients such as orange blossom water, star anise, crushed tamarind seed, and other spices.
 It also has a sweet vanilla aroma to it.
 The brewed tea color is bright orange as it contains artificial red and yellow food coloring.
 If it is your first time brewing Thai Tea, please be careful not to spill the tea as the color is so orange and it may stain your clothes and furniture.